Call for Artist-In-Residence

 - 2 miles to Old Town, museums and art galleries

-- 3 miles to the Bosque and Rio Grande River
+- 3 miles to the Bosque, Sandia Mountains, and Rio Grande River

 - 2 miles to the Rail Runner Express to Santa Fe

-Menaul School, founded by a Presbyterian minister in 1896, is an independent, college preparatory school serving students in grades 6-12.
-Originally founded as a Pueblo Training School, Menaul housed rural students from Northern New Mexico where opportunities for formal education were spare.
+School: Menaul School, founded by a Presbyterian minister in 1896, is an independent, college preparatory school serving students in grades 6-12.
+Originally founded as a school for Spanish-speaking boys, Menaul housed rural students from Northern New Mexico where opportunities for formal education were spare.
 Today, Menaul operates as a regional and international boarding school, with students from all cultural and socio-economic backgrounds.
-In 2016, our educational community included students from 17 countries with sixty percent self-identifying among distinct racial/ethnic groups.
+Our educational community includes students from 17 countries with sixty percent self-identifying among distinct racial/ethnic groups.

 Please send following information directly to: